learnk8s/learnk8s.io/src/bsk201909/secrets.md

 If you work as part of a small team, perhaps this isn't a great deal.

-However, if you care about security and want to reduce your blast radius, you might not want to hand over the keys to your secrets to every DevOps and Developer in your team.
+However, if you want to reduce your blast radius, you might not want to hand over the keys to your secrets to every DevOps and Developer in your team.

-Also, Helm Secrets is a Helm plugin and it is strongly coupled to Helm, making it harder to change to other templating mechanisms such as kustomize.
+Also, Helm Secrets is a Helm plugin, and it is strongly coupled to Helm, making it harder to change to other templating mechanisms such as kustomize.

 You can learn more about Helm secrets on the [official project page](https://github.com/futuresimple/helm-secrets).